HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 Clacc is an open-source OpenACC compiler platform that has support for [Clang](https://clang.llvm.org/) and [LLVM](https://llvm.org/), and aims at facilitating GPU-programming in its broad use.
 The key behind the design of Clacc is based on converting OpenACC to OpenMP, taking advantage of the existing OpenMP debugging tools to be re-used for OpenACC.
 Clacc was designed to mimic the exact behavior of OpenMP as explicit as possible.
 The Clacc strategy for interpreting OpenACC is based on one-to-one mapping of [OpenACC directives to OpenMP directives](https://ieeexplore.ieee.org/document/8639349) as we have already shown in the table above.

-Despite the new development of Clacc compiler platform, it suffers from some limitations, [mainly](https://ieeexplore.ieee.org/document/8639349): (i) translating OpenACC to OpenMP in Clang is currently supported only in C but not yet in C++ nor in Fortran. (ii) Clacc has so far focused primarily on compute constructs, and thus lacks support of data-sharing between the CPU-host and a GPU-device.
+Despite the new development of Clacc compiler platform, it suffers from some limitations, [mainly](https://ieeexplore.ieee.org/document/8639349): (i) translating OpenACC to OpenMP in Clang/Flang is currently supported only in C and Fortran but not yet in C++. (ii) Clacc has so far focused primarily on compute constructs, and thus lacks support of data-sharing between the CPU-host and a GPU-device.
 These limitations however are expected to be overcame in the near future.
 So far, Clacc has been tested and benchmarked against a series of different configuartions, and it is found to provide an acceptable GPU-performance, as stated [here](https://www.exascaleproject.org/highlight/clacc-an-open-source-openacc-compiler-and-source-code-translation-project/).
 Note that Clacc is publicly available [here](https://github.com/llvm-doe-org/llvm-project/wiki).